-"These are some of my favorite record categories are big food because it has to be edible and it is also an engineering feat, so to get a 5,000-pound bar of chocolate to stay together is really challenging."
+"These are some of my favourite record categories are big food because it has to be edible and it is also an engineering feat, so to get a 5,000-pound bar of chocolate to stay together is really challenging."

-Equivalent to more than 41,000 single-sized SNICKERS bars, the record-breaking chocolate nut bar features the same classic ingredients that has made SNICKERS one of America's favorite treats —but on a much larger scale—including more than 1,200 pounds of caramel, peanuts and nougat combined and nearly 3,500 pounds of chocolate.
+Equivalent to more than 41,000 single-sized SNICKERS bars, the record-breaking chocolate nut bar features the same classic ingredients that has made SNICKERS one of America's favourite treats —but on a much larger scale—including more than 1,200 pounds of caramel, peanuts and nougat combined and nearly 3,500 pounds of chocolate.

 And this is just a small version of something even bigger the brand has planned.

 Mars says this record is a tease to the SNICKERS Super Bowl® commercial set to air on Sunday, February 2 on FOX.

 "It's a big year for the SNICKERS brand," said Josh Olken, Brand Director at SNICKERS.

 "We're not only celebrating the 90th anniversary of the brand, but the Super Bowl® will also mark ten years since the iconic 'Game' spot launched the award-winning 'You're Not You When You're Hungry' campaign.”

 “What better time than the Super Bowl® to satisfy something on the biggest scale yet?"

 The record-breaking bar took one week to complete, and 75 Associates were in attendance as the bar was revealed, proving everything really is bigger in Texas.